Maid of Honor Speech for Sister

 "Hello.
 I'm Nicole.
 I don't usually do this kind of thing.
 If you know me, you're already a little surprised I'm standing up here.
 If you don't know me, just know that my sister Julia said, and I'm quoting directly: 'You will get up there and say something nice about me or I will never let you live it down.'

 Marcus, she has given you the best gift she knows how to give: her whole self, no conditions attached.
 Please honor that.
+Please protect her quiet moments and celebrate her loud ones.
+Please know that behind this beautiful bride is a woman who has been my safe place for my entire life.

 Tips for Delivering Your Sister Speech